9. Kernel tuning — [tune] and the per-app tune sidecar

-llvm/daslib/llvm_tune turns one reference function into a tuned kernel family: a grid of code-generation permutations, a per-box record of which one wins, and a small policy rail that keeps an application honest about whether it is running tuned code.
+llvm/daslib/llvm_tune turns one reference function into a tuned kernel family: a grid of code-generation permutations, a per-app record of which one wins, and a small policy rail that keeps an application honest about whether it is running tuned code.
 It sits on top of [llvm_code] (the JIT-time external code generator), so the family only generates under the LLVM JIT; on every other tier the reference body runs verbatim.

 Note